MoniCamargo37/SODIA_Shooter-Game/README.md

 ## User stories Backlog

-- User can ...

-* can also get others weapons (arrows, stones, etc.) or only one weapon.
+* can get others weapons (arrows, stones, etc.) or only one weapon.
 * Some enemies give the user  10 points, others 20 points, and the last one (the dragon) will give 500 points.
 * uses  arrows as a weapon.